 What Does it Have to Include?

-The letter needs to be addressed to the President of the university you are applying to – make sure to use the title! – be signed by the Dean (with his or her title, as well), and somewhere in the body include the words “I recommend [your name] for the Monbukagakusho Scholarship at [university you are applying to].”
+The letter needs to be addressed to the President of the university you are applying to–use the title!–be signed by the Dean (with his or her title, as well), and somewhere in the body include the words “I recommend [your name] for the Monbukagakusho Scholarship at [university you are applying to].”

 Abstract of Thesis

-If you have written or will be writing a graduation thesis, you need to include a half-page to full-page abstract (summary) of it with your application.
-Do not send the entire thesis – nobody has time to read that.
+If you have written or will be writing a graduation thesis or any other published work (as listed in your application form), you need to include a half-page to full-page abstract (summary) of it with your application.
+Do not send the entire thesis (unless your university asks for it).
+Nobody has time to read that.

 Since you are only sending an abstract, you can write one even if you haven’t finished the thesis itself or gotten it approved.
-If your original thesis was written in an language other than English or Japanese, you can still write an abstract on your own in English.
+If you wrote your original thesis in a language other than English or Japanese, you can still write an abstract on your own in English.
 You would not need to translate it into Japanese!

 No Graduation Thesis?